 There’s no turning back the hands of time and making an accident go away once it has occurred.
 However, you do have a right to hold the person who struck you accountable for what they did.
 Our legal system here in Kentucky allows you to do that by filing an insurance claim or civil suit against the motorist who hurt you.

 Taking legal action against someone following an auto accident means that the responsibility falls on your shoulders to prove that the other driver’s negligence resulted in your injuries.
-One of our Thomas Law Offices car accident attorneys can go over the elements you must establish to prove liability in such cases here in Louisville.
+One of our Louisville car accident attorneys can go over the elements you must establish to prove liability in such cases here in Kentucky.

 Schedule a no-obligation consultation to discuss your legal matter today.
 Doing so is the first step in the right direction of recovering compensation in your case.